The Basic Ground Rules For Walking The Talk In My World. And Maybe Yours Too.

 This is especially true when it comes to social media.
 You know as well as I do that you can plug into LinkedIn or Facebook or whatever your poison is and become so absorbed that you forget to unplug for quite a while.

-But you have to, because getting things done is as important as the thinking.
+But you have to, because getting things done is as important as thinking them up in the first place.

 Getting things done gets them out there.
 Getting things done pays the bills.
 Getting things done is where 100% of the satisfaction comes from.